Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 :w !sudo tee %

-# Execute current buffer line as a vim command
+# execute current buffer line as a vim command
 eg in your buffer you have a line thus:
 !stat %
 meaning to ouput the statistics of the current file (which is what % means in this context)